 SOURCE: Creighton University Online Ministries

-As part of the Advent celebration we have included a prayer for the weekly Advent wreath candle lighting.
+As part of the celebration leading up to Christmas we have included a prayer for the weekly Advent wreath candle lighting.
 Make this part of your family Advent practices.
-Light the second candle of the wreath after saying the special prayer below.
+Light the second candle of the wreath after saying the prayer below.

 Prayers for Lighting the Advent Wreath Candles